kodethon/Docs/source/programming-problems/dynamic.rst

 On Start Metadata
 =================

+On start metadata can provide information to the **On Start Command** to determine what problem to generate.
-The path of the metadata file will be passed in a the last argument to your *On Start Command*.
+The path of the metadata file will be passed in as the last argument to your **On Start Command**.
 The file will be of JSON format as shown below:

 ::